LOTN: CHARACTER GUIDE

 A demon whose origin traces back to ancient Egypt, where his soul was damned after committing the mortal sin of murder.
 Over centuries, Kasson manipulated key figures and events to advance the Dark’s plan, including orchestrating the dream that led Reginald Black to found the Order of Wormwood.
 He directly guided Orem Black toward the Book of Amar, masquerading as multiple figures, including Reginald himself within the Abyss.
 Kasson remains an active architect of the Dark’s long-term strategy.

-Episode appearances: 9, 18, 23, 25
+Episodes: 8, 9, 18, 23, 25

 Herakles